J3-Tech/business-card-jekyll/README.md

 To set up your environment to develop this theme, run `bundle install`.

 The theme is setup just like a normal Jekyll site!
 To test the theme, run `bundle exec jekyll serve` and open your browser at `http://localhost:4000`.

-## Icons

-The icons used in this project are obtained form [iconfinder](https://www.iconfinder.com/) under a "Free for commercial use" license, and can be view in this [collection](https://www.iconfinder.com/collections/collection/1940658).

 ## License